 Topock is a tiny town located in the state of Arizona.
 With a population of 2 people and just one neighborhood, Topock is the 194th largest community in Arizona.

-When you are in Topock, you'll notice that it is more blue-collar than most other communities in America.
-0.00% of Topock’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Topock is a blue-collar town, with 0.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Topock is a town of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Topock who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).

-Overall, Topock’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Topock’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 One of the benefits of Topock is that there is very little traffic.
 The average commute to work is 0.00 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.